skasab/psci413/exceptions.md

 # Exceptions

-Building off the measures introduced in **Methodology** tab, the following table shows some summary statistics from both party's state legislative candidate overperformances:
+Building off the measures introduced in the **Methodology** tab, the following table shows some summary statistics from both party's state legislative candidate overperformances:

 Party | Min | Median | Mean | Max
 --- | ---|---|---|---|